Andi Sullivan: Youth

-Senior National Team
+Senior

 She earned her first cap with the senior national team during an international friendly match against Switzerland on October 19, 2016, and earned Player of the Match for her impressive performance.
 She earned her first assist a few days later on October 23, 2016.
 She then played in two more matches on November 10 and 13 where she earned another assist.
 However, she tore her ACL a few days later during a college match on November 18, 2016.
 She missed a large part of the year due to the injury but made her return to the national team on October 19, 2017.

 Sullivan was named to the 23-player roster for the 2018 SheBelieves Cup, the U.S. won the tournament for the second time.
 She was on the 35-player provisional roster for the 2018 CONCACAF Women's Championship but was not named to the final 20-player roster.

 In 2019, Sullivan was originally not included on the January camp roster but was added to the roster by head coach Jill Ellis.
-Sullivan was also named to the team for the 2019 SheBelieves Cup.
+She was also named to the team for the 2019 SheBelieves Cup.